 With that in mind, here are some of the most common problems we encounter with contracts we read.
 Do any of these apply to your business?

-Most business owners are at least vaguely aware that staff should have something in writing but it’s still surprising how many employees, especially those in tiny businesses, who have nothing written down about the terms they are employed under.
-For the avoidance of doubt, employees must receive at least a written statement of particulars of their employment – details of the basic terms and conditions they are employed under – by the time they’ve been with you two months.
+Most business owners are at least vaguely aware that staff should have something in writing but it’s still surprising how many employees, especially those in tiny businesses, have nothing written down about the terms they are employed under.
+For the avoidance of doubt, employees must received at least a written statement of particulars of their employment – details of the basic terms and conditions they are employed under – by the time they’ve been with you two months.